Are you familiar with VantaBlack?

-First, apply masking tape to set boundary and apply paint (we are using the acrylic paint bought from the 100yen shop in this photo)
+First, apply masking tape to set boundary and apply paint (we are using the acrylic paint bought from the 100yen shop in this photo).

 Next, apply Black 2.0 on the side.

-As you can see, the result here is that Turner's Jet Black is blacker than the Black 2.0.
+As you can see, the result here is that Turner's Jet Black is blacker than Black 2.0.
 This is to be as expected as Turner products are well-known in the camera crazed world.
 I think the blackness and “matte”ness of Turner's Jet Black is better than Black 2.0.
-Up until now, it's been a mystery to how Black 2.0 is advertised as the world's most matted black ink.
+Up until now, it's been a mystery to how Black 2.0 has been advertised as the world's most matted black ink.

 However, Turner's Jet Black also has its drawbacks.
 Especially its lack of abrasion resistance.